 - Form 1040 is how individuals file a federal income tax return with the IRS.
-It’s used to report your gross income—the money you made over the past year—and how much of that income is taxable after tax credits and deductions.
+It’s used to report your gross income and how much of that income is taxable after tax credits and deductions.

 - Schedule C is used in addition to your 1040 annual tax return and includes a summary of your business results, with tax details that pass through to your tax return.
-This is the business tax filing method used by sole proprietorships and many LLCs.
+This is primarily used by sole proprietorships and many LLCs.

 - Form 1065 is for partnerships to report taxes.
-In this situation, owners should also receive a personal income tax form called a K-2 or K-3, showing their portion of profits for tax reporting purposes.
+Owners will receive Forms K-2 or K-3, which is for showing their portion of profits for tax purposes.

-- If your business is a C corporation or an LLC that files as a corporation, you’ll need to report taxes using Form 1120.
+- If your business is a C corporation, you’ll need to report taxes using Form 1120.
 S corporations use Form 1120S.
-As an owner, you’ll also get an additional K-1 form to report income on your tax return.
+You’ll also get an additional K-1 form to report income.

 How can Taxfyle help?

 Taxes are complicated enough.
-When running a small business, much of your time is invested in ensuring it operates smoothly.
+When running a small business or you’re a vendor, much of your time is invested in ensuring it operates smoothly.
 Why divert your focus to an area you’re not educated with?

 Taxfyle connects individuals like yourself with a member of our Tax Professional network to help make filing taxes easier.
-When you file with Taxfyle, you have a qualified CPA or EA to do the hard part of filing taxes for you.
+When you file with Taxfyle, you have a qualified CPA or EA to do the hard part of filing taxes.